clintonadams23/Behavioral-Cloning/README.md

 The goals / steps of this project are the following:

-Use the simulator to collect data of good driving behavior Build, a convolution neural network in Keras that predicts steering angles from images Train and validate the model with a training and validation set Test that the model successfully drives around track one without leaving the road
+Use the simulator to collect data of good driving behavior
+Build, a convolution neural network in Keras that predicts steering angles from images
+Train and validate the model with a training and validation set
+Test that the model successfully drives around track one without leaving the road

 #### Included Files

 The project includes the following files:

-model.py containing the script to create and train the model drive.py for driving the car in autonomous mode model.h5 containing a trained convolution neural network run1.mp4 is a video of the car successfully driving a lap in the simulator
+model.py containing the script to create and train the model
+drive.py for driving the car in autonomous mode
+model.h5 containing a trained convolution neural network
+run1.mp4 is a video of the car successfully driving a lap in the simulator

-With the udacity provided simulator, the car can be driven autonomously around the track by executing python drive.py model.h5
+With the udacity provided simulator, the car can be driven autonomously around the track by executing:
+python drive.py model.h5

 ### Model Architecture and Training Strategy